BioRDM/synbio2easy/examples/README.md

 java -jar SynBio2Easy.jar generate
 ```
 2. Type in the name of the template file, `lib_template.xml` then <ENTER> when asked to specify the template file
-3. Type in the name of the Excel file that defines the new components, `library_def.xlsx` then <ENTER>
+3. Type in the name of the Excel file that defines the new components, `lib_def.xlsx` then <ENTER>
 4. Just press <ENTER> to accept the default `library` filename prefix (the output file will be called library.1.xml)
 5. Just press <ENTER> to accept the default `1.0` version string
 6. Just press <ENTER> to accept the default output directory (`library` in our case).